How often do you celebrate yourself?

 Maybe it’s renting a redbox movie and getting some popcorn for a movie night.

-Maybe it’s getting your favorite ice cream and making a sundae.
+It could be getting your favorite ice cream and making a sundae.

 Maybe it’s getting a new book on Amazon (this is my personal favorite).